 Like the rest of the world, India’s automobile industry is also under growing transformation and pushing towards a zero-emission future.
 Electric vehicles are more environment-friendly than their fuel-based counterparts.

-In this piece, we have looked at the companies that are supporting the Electric Vehicles Industry in India.
-These companies are not directly involved in the manufacturing of electric vehicles but are the critical enabler for electric vehicles and are listed on the Indian stock exchange.
+The below-mentioned companies are not directly involved in the manufacturing of electric vehicles but are the critical enabler for electric vehicles and are listed on the Indian stock exchange.

-The Gurugram-based company, which makes everything from wiring harnesses to electronic security systems and sensors for cars and two-wheelers.
+The Gurugram-based company, which makes everything from wiring harnesses, battery chargers, motor controllers to electronic security systems and sensors for cars and two-wheelers.
 In 2020, the company created a separate unit for its EV business, Spark Minda Green Mobility.

 The power distribution company Tata Power has also entered the electric vehicles industry in India by deciding to set up charging stations at state-run Hindustan Petroleum Corp’s (HPCL) fuel retail outlets in multiple cities and across highways in the country.